About

 - Coffee Review (20%) — matched Coffee Review scores, mapped the same way.

-- Roaster reputation (20%) - public community sentiment about the roaster.
+- Reddit reputation (18%) — public community sentiment about the roaster, distilled from r/Coffee, r/specialtycoffee, and adjacent subreddits.

 Bonuses and penalties

-Northscore can move modestly for strong external evidence: Cup of Excellence results, competition-lot matches, Good Food recognition, Coffee Review Top 30 placement, meaningful editorial coverage, customer-review strength, and Cherrybook community tastings.
+Cherry’s Index can move modestly for strong external evidence: Cup of Excellence results (finalist + auction premium), competition-lot matches (WBC / WBrC finalists), Good Food awards, Coffee Review Top 30 placement, sustained editorial coverage (Sprudge / DCN / Perfect Daily Grind), and Roaster of the Year recognition.
 Older in-stock lots can receive a small freshness decay when they appear to have sat too long without restock.

 Coverage and confidence